YahyaKhan007/TicTac/README.md

-# TicTac-Python
+# TicTac-Python and in Node.Js
-TicTac Game in python